pachyderm/pachyderm/doc/concepts/pipeline-concepts/distributed_computing.md

 # Distributed Computing

-Distributing computation across multiple workers is a fundamental part of processing any big data or computationally-intensive workload.
-When you design your Pachyderm pipeline system for production, you need to define across which number of Pachyderm workers you want to spread your computation and which workers are responsible for which data.
+Distributing computation workload across multiple workers is a fundamental part of any big data processing.
+When you design your
+Pachyderm pipeline system for production, you need to define the number of Pachyderm workers across which you want to spread your computations and which workers are responsible for which data.

 ## Pachyderm Workers